IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

    C string containing the value for the specific document to be retrieved.

 `znsq_search_method`
-   1  indicates that the first (or last) document equal to specified key_value should be located for subsquent sequential retrieves/updates/deletes.
+   1  indicates that the first (or last) document equal to specified key_value should be located for subsequent sequential retrieves/updates/deletes.
    2  indicates that the first (or last) document greater than or equal to the specified key_value should be located for sequential retrieves/updates/deletes.

 `flags`